How to Host a Slam

 A Growing Trend

 Our neighbors to the north have taken to Slams.
-The Winnipeg, Manitoba Association for Rights and Liberties has now hosted two slams at a Winnipeg watering hole, the King's Head Pub.
-And in April of 2015, we look forward to hosting our first International Slam-Off with the Winnipeg group.
+The Winnipeg, Manitoba Association for Rights and Liberties has now hosted seveal slams at a Winnipeg watering hole.
+In April 2015, we hosted our first and only International Slam-Off with the Winnipeg group.

 The Slam Of Your Own Design: Tell Us About It